cisagov/ScubaGear/baselines/defender.md

+**`TLP:CLEAR`**

 # CISA M365 Security Configuration Baseline for Defender

-Microsoft 365 Defender is a cloud-based enterprise defense suite that coordinates prevention, detection, investigation, and response.
+Microsoft 365 (M365) Defender is a cloud-based enterprise defense suite that coordinates prevention, detection, investigation, and response.
 This set of tools and features are used to detect many types of attacks.

-This baseline focuses on the features of Defender for Office 365 and some settings are in fact configured in the Microsoft Purview compliance portal.
-However, for simplicity, both the Microsoft 365 Defender and Microsoft Purview compliance portal items are contained in this baseline.
+This baseline focuses on the features of Defender for Office 365, but some settings are actually configured in the Microsoft Purview compliance portal.
+However, for simplicity, both the M365 Defender and Microsoft Purview compliance portal items are contained in this baseline.

 Generally, use of Microsoft Defender is not required by the baselines of the core M365 products (Exchange Online, Teams, etc.).
 However, some of the controls in the core baselines require the use of a dedicated security tool, such as Defender.
-This baseline should not be a requirement to use Defender, but instead, as guidance for how these requirements could be met using Defender, should an agency elect to use Defender as their tool of choice.
+This baseline does not require use of Defender.
+Rather, it serves as a guide should an agency elect to use Defender as their tool of choice.

-In addition to these controls, agencies should consider using a Cloud Access Security Broker to secure their environments as they adopt zero trust principles.
+In addition to these controls, agencies should consider using a cloud access security broker to secure their environments as they adopt zero trust principles.

+> This document is marked TLP:CLEAR.
+Recipients may share this information without restriction.
+Information is subject to standard copyright rules.
+For more information on the Traffic Light Protocol, see https://www.cisa.gov/tlp.

 ## License Compliance and Copyright
-Portions of this document are adapted from documents in Microsoft’s [Microsoft 365](https://github.com/MicrosoftDocs/microsoft-365-docs/blob/public/LICENSE) and [Azure](https://github.com/MicrosoftDocs/azure-docs/blob/main/LICENSE) GitHub repositories.
+Portions of this document are adapted from documents in Microsoft’s [M365](https://github.com/MicrosoftDocs/microsoft-365-docs/blob/public/LICENSE) and [Azure](https://github.com/MicrosoftDocs/azure-docs/blob/main/LICENSE) GitHub repositories.
 The respective documents are subject to copyright and are adapted under the terms of the Creative Commons Attribution 4.0 International license.
-Source documents are linked throughout this document.
-The United States Government has adapted selections of these documents to develop innovative and scalable configuration standards to strengthen the security of widely used cloud-based software services.
+Sources are linked throughout this document.
+The United States government has adapted selections of these documents to develop innovative and scalable configuration standards to strengthen the security of widely used cloud-based software services.

 ## Assumptions
 The agency has identified a set of user accounts that are considered sensitive accounts.
 See [Key Terminology](#key-terminology) for a detailed description of sensitive accounts.